stackhpc/smatrix/README.md

 - `smatrix_exclude`: Optional.
 List of dimension combinations to skip.
 Each element should be a dict with (possibly a subset) of keys and values from `smatrix_dimensions`.
 Default is `[]`.
 - `smatrix_exclude_submit`: Optional.
 Like `smatrix_exclude` but only excludes dimension combinations from submit stage.
 Useful if templating files which are not sbatch scripts.
 - `smatrix_dryrun`: Optional.
 Set `true` to use `echo sbatch` as the command to submit, useful to see what will get submitted.
 Default `false`.
+- `smatrix_git_describe`: Optional.
+String which can be used by templates to describe current repo state.
+Default is output of `git describe --all --long --dirty` e.g. `heads/main-0-g564df3e-dirty`.
+Set to any constant if *not* calling this role from inside a git repo.

 ### Sbatch filename control
 The default is to construct the filename of the templated sbatch files from the `smatrix_template_src` basename, like: `template.sh.j2` -> `template.PARAMETERS.sh`, where `PARAMETERS` here is the run's dimension values joined with '-'.
 This can be overriden using the following variables: